DFCZVasya/ObjectTracking_Jetson_ver/README.md

 $ chmod +x ./MakeFilenano
 $ ./MakeFilenano
 ```
-If errors occur during the execution of the file try to enter all the lines from MakeFile in turn:
+If errors occur during the execution of the file try to enter all the lines from MakeFile in turn.

 Weights for tiny yolo is already in project.
 But if you want to test big yolo, you can download weights from: https://drive.google.com/open?id=1P2WuPcOaWAajFZFw09TnZWdwb4DecIzT in model_data dir.